MiloBarai/University_Project-Architecture-IV1201/README.md

-# Recruitment System
+# Project Description

-Designing a web based recruitment tool for a company who is recruiting staff for the coming season.
+Done at KTH University as a part of the course IV1201 Design of global applications, Designing a web based recruitment tool for a company who is recruiting staff for the coming season.
-This is a project for our course IV1201 DESIGN OF GLOBAL APPLICATIONS.

 __Instructions__